Azure/custom-ai-on-azure/tutorials/contribute.md

 __Content__

 The content of the tutorial must include a real AI scenario, showing how the model is created as well as how the model is deployed into Azure.
-When adding your tutorial to this page, please be cognizant of the two categories on this page: __Experimentation & Model Development__ and __Operationalization & Model Deployment__ and select the appropriate category for your tutorial.

 __Notebooks__